Best practices for SQL Server in a SharePoint Server farm

 Use a dedicated server for SQL Server

 To ensure optimal performance for farm operations, we recommend that you install SQL Server on a dedicated server that does not run other farm roles and does not host databases for other applications.
-The only exception is deployment of SharePoint Server 2016 in a Single-Server farm role or SharePoint 2013 on a stand-alone server, which is meant for development or testing, and is not recommended for production use.
-For more information, see Description of MinRole and associated services in SharePoint Server 2016 and Install SharePoint Server 2016 on one server.
+The only exception is deployment of SharePoint Server 2016 or 2019 in a Single-Server farm role or SharePoint 2013 on a stand-alone server, which is meant for development or testing, and is not recommended for production use.
+For more information, see Description of MinRole and associated services in SharePoint Servers 2016 and 2019 and Install SharePoint Servers 2016 or 2019 on one server.

 The recommendation to use a dedicated server for relational databases also applies to deploying SQL Server in virtual environments.